Credit 101: The Ultimate Guide to Credit in 2024

 Preface: the grace period is what makes this technique lucrative.
 Underline and highlight this in your brain.
 Why?
 You need to pay off your balance before grace ends or interest kicks in and destroys your hard work.

-Next, set the importance of the rewards you want and use the “best” cards for most purchases.
+Next, set the importance of the rewards that you want and use the “best” cards for most of your purchases.
 If you travel, get a card with the best mileage per dollar spent.
 If you like cash-back, make sure you get the best cash-back per dollar spent.
 Sound easy?
 Read the fine print.
 Mileage cards can have black-out dates and lower reward miles for certain purchases.
 This is even more true with cash-back cards: many tout a high percentage of cash-back, but only within finite categories.

 Finally, as stated above, pay the balances off each month.
 The only exception to this is if you want to hack balance transfers.
 If you are carrying a balance on anything that can be moved to an introductory 0% APR card, do so.